AlexCan36/Weather-Dashboard/README.md

 # Weather-Dashboard

+Are you trying to look up the weather?
+Then this Weather dashboard is for you.

+Type and search any cities weather , our dashboard will also have the wind , uv index and humidity with a 5 day forecast included.

+When done looking at the weather the information will be saved and you can look up another city.

+Powered by: OpenWeather One Call API 1.0.

+Created by AC 2022.

 <!-- GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history